cybercris/trello-clone/README.md

 4. Install globally json-server `yarn global add json-server`
 5. Run `json-server --watch api.json` to run the server at `http://localhost:3000`
-6. Run `yarn start` to see the example app at `http://localhost:3001`
+6. Run `yarn start` to see the example app at `http://localhost:3001` *remember to run the server before running app

 ## :page_facing_up: Learn More